4/30/2025

 Analyst, National Bank Financial

 Oh, yeah.
 Thank you.
 Just sort of a two-part question.
 Can you maybe update us on your aspirations for data?
-And then the sort of second one, I don't know if it is related, but you have sort of talked about adjacent acquisition opportunities in the past.
+And then sort of the second one, I don't know if it's but you have sort of talked about adjacent acquisition opportunities in the past.
 And so I guess the question on that side is why not maybe look at some of those?
-You have got quite a bit of cash.
-Evaluations are probably low.
+You've got quite a bit of cash.
+You know, valuations are probably low.
 And then arguably you probably have some capacity given things are still fairly quiet.
-So I know they are maybe a little bit offbeat questions, but I am just kind of curious what your thoughts would be on those.
+So, you know, I know there may be a little bit offbeat questions, but just kind of curious what your thoughts would be on those.

 speaker